The EX-PATRIA project

 EX-PATRIA shifts the traditional focus from incoming to outgoing mobility aiming to scrutinise the phenomenon of the “against-the-stream” movement and the reasons behind it.
 Preliminary research reveals that a considerable part of such outgoing mobility was fostered by different types of dissent and internal conflicts in various parts of the Late Antique world.
 The project assesses the spectre of different types of conflicts (religious, military, political) at the origin of individual, group, or collective departures.

-We are planning to show how the types of dissent varied throughout different social strata and different territories of the Roman Empire, revealing comparative characteristics of sending societies, and to establish the peculiarities of individual experiences of dissent and migration, the specificity of the structural responses to the acts of leaving (connected to the problem of citizenship and loyalty), and of the public attitudes to emigration (ranging from associating outgoing with treason to expressing positive ideas about cosmopolitanism).
+The study shows how the types of dissent varied throughout different social strata and different territories of the Roman Empire, revealing comparative characteristics of sending societies, and establishes the peculiarities of individual experiences of dissent and migration, the specificity of the structural responses to the acts of leaving (connected to the problem of citizenship and loyalty), and of the public attitudes to emigration (ranging from associating outgoing with treason to expressing positive ideas about cosmopolitanism).